zcaceres/MPC/Student-Handbook/StudentHandbook.md

 ###How do I put my Great Work in my Learning Contract?
 Read the section on the Great Work below.

+###Can I take classes in other faculties at UFM?
+Yes.
+But because of how UFM is organized, you’ll have to pay twice.
+Other faculties will ask for the cost of the course in their faculty and the MPC will charge for the credit toward your MPC degree.
+For grades in these courses, the MPC will assign the grade that the outside faculty gives you.
+So if you get a “B” in Architecture 1, that’s what will end up on your MPC transcript.

+###But that sounds expensive.
+Yes, it can be.
+Remember that the MPC is not meant to recreate a traditional educational experience, which is what most other faculties offer.
+Consider designing your own course, using materials from the faculty or other schools.
+Most schools publish the syllabus (the schedule and readings of their courses) online.
+You may even be able to get the exact same professor as a mentor for your course if you approach them using the MPC model.

 ##Strategies for an Awesome Learning Contract

 ####Make a Draft